tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

     Do any of the following:

-    - Click the **Camera Preview** button (|camera|) in the bottom bar of the FX Settings window to limit the preview to the camera shot.
+    - Click the **Camera Preview** button (|camera|) in the bottom bar of the FX Settings panel to limit the preview to the camera shot.

-    - Click the **Preview** button (|preview|) in the bottom bar of the FX Settings window to preview the results regardless of the camera shot.
+    - Click the **Preview** button (|preview|) in the bottom bar of the FX Settings panel to preview the results regardless of the camera shot.

 .. tip:: **To resize the preview area:**